OpenEx-Platform/docs/docs/deployment/overview.md

 ## Architecture

-The OpenEx platform relies on several external databases and serfvices in order to work.
+The OpenEx platform relies on several external databases and services in order to work.

 ![Architecture](assets/openex_stack.png)